bcgsc/ntHash/README.md

 # Installation & Usage

+Make sure [Meson](https://mesonbuild.com/) is installed on the system.

 Download the repo (either from the releases section or close using `git clone https://github.com/bcgsc/ntHash`).
-Generate a cmake buildsystem in an arbitrary directory (e.g. `build`), by running the following command in the project's root:
+Setup meson in an arbitrary directory (e.g. `build`), by running the following command in the project's root:

 ```shell
 meson setup build